 Collections can also be offered as In-App Purchases.
 In that case, make sure your product identifier matches the one in iTunes Connect and/or Google Play.

-For a complete overview of the different URL schemes that can be used in an article-based app, please refer to this article.
+For a complete overview of the different custom URL schemes that can be used in an app, please refer to this article.